-INFERTILITY: 621 medical experts advocate better management of endometriosis
+Infertility: 621 medical experts advocate better management of endometriosis

 By Sola Ogundipe

-No less than 621 medical experts from Nigeria and several other countries across Africa, the Middle East and Asia have advocated for better management of infertility in patients suffering from Endometriosis, a gynaecological disorder that affects millions of women of childbearing age across the world.
+No less than 621 medical experts from Nigeria and several other countries across Africa, the Middle East, and Asia have advocated for better management of infertility in patients suffering from Endometriosis, a gynecological disorder that affects millions of women of childbearing age across the world.

 The experts who gathered at a continuous professional development webinar to learn how to tackle the disorder among infertile couples, argued for intensified training of doctors to equip them with the skills to diagnose and treat endometriosis.